Ultan-Kearns/ultan-kearns/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...
 -->

+# Can view my CV here for more information about my background and experience:
+<a href="https://drive.google.com/file/d/1bCvziZZqczhdVDJnbCC_bkMNX4xlRduM/view">Link to my CV</a>

 # 📖 About Me

 I am an experienced Software Developer with 5 industry experience.
 I have a background in working with industry-leading companies like Johnson & Johnson and Kerry Group.
 I possess strong coding skills in multiple languages and thrive on learning about cutting-edge technologies.
 My passion lies in software development and Artificial Intelligence, which is evident through my postgraduate and master’s degrees in AI.